marccodesstuff/SGP-Clipper/README.md

 |-----|-------------|-----|
 | [https://www.sgpbusiness.com/company/Daseti](https://www.sgpbusiness.com/company/Daseti) | DASETI | 53239839D |

+### 📝 Copy with System Prompt
+The extension allows you to combine the entity data with a custom **System Prompt** and optional additional links.
+This is ideal for quickly generating formatted descriptions or research notes.

+1. Set your **System Prompt** in the extension settings (click the extension icon).
+2. On a company page, use the **Document icon** button.
+3. (Optional) Paste additional links into the text field next to the button to include them in the copy.

+## Settings & Customization

+Click the extension icon in your browser toolbar to open the **SGP Clipper Settings**.
+Here you can:
+- **Save a System Prompt**: A persistent text block that will be prepended to your copies when using the "Copy with Prompt" feature.
+- **Persistent Storage**: Your prompt is saved locally in your browser and persists across sessions.

 ## Installation

 This extension is not published on any store — install it manually using the steps below.